ChalitaCh/CMEECourseWork/Week3/README.md

 - PlotLin.R - How to display mathematical equation
 - PP_Dists.R - Body mass distribution practical
 - PP_Regress.R - Regression practical
+- PP_Regress_loc.R - Groupwork practical to calculate Linear regression on subsets of data
 - preallocate.R - Comparision of the pre-allocation and non-allocation of e.g. vector in system run time
+- TAutoCorr.R - Calculate the correlation between the successive years to analyse annual temperature of Florida
+- TAutoCorr.text - A Latex file of TAutoCorr practical
 - R_conditionals.R - Functions with conditions
 - Ricker.R - A script for Ricker model simulation
 - sample.R - An example script for R functions